osuAkatsuki/bancho.py/README.md

 ## Setup

-Setup should be pretty simple, the commands below should set you right ups.
+Setup should be pretty simple - the commands below should set you right up.

 Notes: